CS 112

 2. Below the comments – and before any class header – add an import statement for the java.util package, as we did in the starter code for the previous problem.
 Including this import statement will allow you to create a Scanner object in your program.

-3. Create a class named Circular that will serve as a container for your program.
+3. Create a class named Ladder that will serve as a container for your program.

-4. Inside the Circular class, add a main method with the usual header.
+4. Inside the Ladder class, add a main method with the usual header.

 5. Start the main method by creating a Scanner object for getting user inputs from the keyboard and assigning it to an appropriate variable.

-Use a print statement with an appropriate prompt, and then use the Scanner that you created at the start of main to get the diameter from the user.
+Use a print statement with an appropriate prompt for each input, and use the Scanner that you created at the start of main to get each input from the user.

 Important: You must use the Scanner object created at the start of the main method, and you may not create an additional Scanner object.

-For example, if the user enters a diameter of 10, the output should look like this:
+For example, if the height is 20 feet and the angle is 60 degrees, the output should look like this:

 10. Test your program on a variety of inputs to make sure that you don’t have any logic errors in your code.